varuncraghavendra/ardupilot-wines/README.md

 - [ ] RC/manual override available
 - [ ] Test area clear

-## Limitations

-This repository is a mission prototype, not a finished field deployment package.

-Known limitations:
-- no live RF sensor integration yet
-- hard-coded coordinates
-- limited logging
-- minimal configuration management
-- no mission replay or plotting utilities
-- no safety supervisor process outside the script itself

-## Good next improvements

-If you want to keep building this project, the most useful next steps are:

-1. connect the score function to a real modem / payload measurement stream
-2. move all mission parameters into a config file
-3. add CSV logging and map plotting
-4. add waypoint preview before arming
-5. support different polygon shapes and stop conditions
-6. add proper field-deployment documentation for the IF800 telemetry path

 ## Disclaimer

 This project can command a real aircraft.
 Use it only in a controlled and legally compliant environment with appropriate pilot oversight.
 Do not treat the current code as production-ready autonomy.